ilya-filatov-94/ilya-filatov-94/README.md

 ## About me
 Hi, I'm Ilya. 👋

 I am a development engineer with 5 years of experience programming logic controllers and programming graphical touch displays.
 I became interested in web development and learned JavaScript and TypeScript.
-Currently I am working as a React frontend-developer and continue to study new technologies (I'm currently studying Next JS and interested in the backend on the Node JS).
+Currently I am working as a TypeScript fullstack-developer (TypeScript, React, Node JS, Express JS) and continue to study new technologies.

 ### 💻 Languages and technologies: